pypa/distlib/docs/reference.rst

    .. method:: enable_cache()

       Enables a cache, so that metadata information doesn't have to be fetched from disk.
-The cache is per instance of the ``DistributionSet`` instance and is enabled by default.
+The cache is per instance of the ``DistributionPath`` instance and is enabled by default.
 It can be disabled using :meth:`disable_cache` and cleared using :meth:`clear_cache` (disabling won't automatically clear it).